-- Spectral Type: The kind of spectral type observations.
+• Spectral Type: The kind of spectral type observations.
 Choices are: "Spectral Line, "Single Continuum", or "Spectral Scan".
-The display in the next panel is configured depending on the selected option. - Polarization: Options are XX, DUAL (XX and YY) or FULL (XX, YY, XY and YX), where X and Y are the linear orthogonal polarizations detected by the ALMA receivers.
-Full polarization is only available for Bands 3, 6 and 7 and should be chosen if a measurement of the source polarization (magnitude and position angle) is desired.
+The display in the next panel is configured depending on the selected option.

+- Produce image sidebands: Bands 9 and 10 are DSB receivers for which special processing (90-degree Walsh switching) is required to produce both sidebands.
+This is particularly useful for wide-bandwidth modes such as Single Continuum and Spectral Scan as it doubles the bandwidth and is therefore always enabled.
+It is also enabled by default for Spectral Line, but can be disabled by the user.
+It is common to refer to the spw that is defined in the table as the "signal" and the other as the "image".
+In order to select this mode, a spw in either Band 9 or 10 must first be created and all spws must have the maximum bandwidth of 1875 MHz. - Polarization: Options are XX, DUAL (XX and YY) or FULL (XX, YY, XY and YX), where X and Y are the linear orthogonal polarizations detected by the ALMA receivers.
+Full polarization should be chosen if a measurement of the source polarization (magnitude and position angle) is desired, but is not yet available for Bands 8, 9 or 10.